Coal in India: Coal gasification

+Health & Environmental Impacts

 The health and environmental impact of the coal industry is serious in India.
 One study found that 90% of households surveyed in a village near a coal mine reported health problems in the last year, compared to 52% of households from villages at least 40 km away from a mine.
 Additionally, the villages closest to the mine had the greatest incidence of self-reported health problems.
 Health effects of coal ash are also a problem.
-Air pollution from coal-fired power plants is linked with asthma, cancer, heart and lung ailments, neurological problems, acid rain, global warming, and other severe environmental and public health impacts.
+Air pollution from coal-fired power plants is linked with asthma, cancer, heart and lung ailments, neurological problems, acid rain, global warming, and other severe environmental and public health impacts.Health damages are mainly led by particulate matter, including sulfur dioxide (SO2) and nitrogen dioxide (NO2) emitted from coal plants.

-Environmental effects
+The Centre for Science and Environment has assessed the Indian coal-based power sector as one of the most resource-wasteful and polluting sectors in the world, in part due to the high ash content in India's coal.
+India's Ministry of Environment and Forests has therefore mandated the use of coals whose ash content has been reduced to 34% (or lower) in power plants in urban, ecologically sensitive and other critically polluted areas.

 In 2020 UN secretary general António Guterres said that India should stop building coal-fired power stations before the end of the year and end fossil fuel subsidies.
 According to BloombergNEF excluding subsidies the levelized cost of electricity from new large-scale solar power has been below existing coal-fired power stations since 2021.

+Before a thermal power plant is approved for construction and commissioning in India it must undergo an extensive review process that includes environmental impact assessment.
+The Ministry of Environment and Forests has produced a technical guidance manual to help project proposers avoid environmental pollution from thermal power plants.
+As of 2016, the existing coal-fired power stations in the utility and captive power sectors were estimated to require nearly 12.5 million INR per MW capacity to install pollution control equipment to comply with the latest emission norms set out by the Ministry of Environment and Forests.
+Most of the coal fired stations have not complied installation of flue gas de-sulphurisation units for reducing the pollution.
+In April 2020, CPCB declared that over 42,000 MW thermal power plants have outlived their lives.
+India has also banned imports of pet coke for use as fuel.
+As a signatory to the Paris Agreement, India is also reducing power generation from coal to control the emission of greenhouse gases.
+The particulate, NOx and SOx emissions (excluding particulate emissions in the form of drift from wet cooling towers and mercury emissions from the flue stacks) of coal, oil and gas fired power stations in utility power sector (excluding captive power plants) are monitored regularly.